Malay Singaporeans: Boyanese

-The Bugis
+Bugis

 The Bugis came from Sulawesi Island in Indonesia.
 They were well known for a long time as maritime traders.
 In the mid-seventeenth century, the Bugis were spreading out from Celebes to set up trading centres throughout the region.
 Often they had to sail to distant lands and fight indigenous tribes.
 They rarely lost and acquired a reputation as fierce warriors.

 The Dutch control of the Dutch East Indies and their blockades cut off the Bugis from their traditional spice trade routes from Celebes to Java.
 This forced them to migrate to other areas to continue trading.
 Their migration to what is today Malaysia and Riau Archipelago began around the 18th century or even earlier.
 Their influence in Riau was strong.
 Among the Bugis traders were also members of the nobility like Engku Karaeng Talibak who married the daughter of Raja Ali Haji.
 According to Raja Ali Haji in his work, Tuhfat al-Nafis, the presence of Karaeng Talibak brought more Bugis traders to Riau.

 In 1819, conflicts between the Dutch and Bugis result in a number of Bugis leaving Riau, and soon after Raffles arrival to Singapore, a group of 500 Bugis led by Chieftain Arong Bilawa fled to Singapore.
 By the time of the first census in 1824, there were 1,951 Bugis recorded in Singapore, over 18% of the island's population of 10,683.
 The establishment of a free port in Singapore allowed the Bugis to expand their network in the archipelago.
-Sailing from Sumatra to north Australia, the Bugis ships brought cargoes of cotton cloth, gold dust, birds-of-paradise feathers, pepper, trepang (sea slugs), sandalwood, tortoiseshell, coffee, and rice to Singapore.
+Sailing from Sumatra to north Australia, the Bugis ships brought cargoes of cotton cloth, gold dust, birds-of-paradise feathers, pepper, trepang (sea cucumbers), sandalwood, tortoiseshell, coffee, and rice to Singapore.
 Most of these goods were very much in demand by the Chinese merchants in Singapore.
 The Bugis also traded in slaves.

 James Cameron gave a description in 1865 of the various ships that would visit Singapore's harbour.
 According to him, each year during October and November, the Bugis ships would come from Bali and the Celebes.

 By the 1830s, the Bugis had established themselves in Singapore and formed the majority of the pioneer communities in the Kampung Gelam area.
 By 1831, the Census of Population reported over 2,000 Bugis in Singapore.
 The Bugis gradually formed kampongs and settlements in places like Kampung Bugis (around the Kallang River), Kampung Soopoo, Jalan Pelatok and Jalan Pergam.
 The number of Bugis however would decline as they lost their dominance in the sea trade, and by 1860, there were only about 900 Bugis left in Singapore.
 Many of them also became assimilated into the larger Malay community.
 Many Bugis pioneers and historical figures are buried in Jalan Kubor Cemetery.